jkyser/smallSH/README.md

 ![io_redirection]()

-- Running commands in either the foreground or the bakground
+- Running commands in either the foreground or the background

 ![foreground_process]()
 ![background_process]()